LCX

 Card IDA globally unique identifier (UUID v4) assigned to each Card by its Provider.

-QR PayloadThe JSON data encoded within a QR code that enables a Consumer to locate and fetch a Card.
+QR PayloadThe JSON object carried inside an LCX QR URI (after base64url decoding the p query parameter) that enables a Consumer to locate and fetch a Card.

 CanvasThe virtual coordinate space in which Card layout elements are positioned.